jes-bro/captain_forever/README.md

 ```

 ## Setup Instructions
-Next, clone this repo into the directory of your choice.
+To install this game locally, clone this repo into the directory of your choice.
 Then, cd into that directory, and then into the captain_forever directory, where __main__.py lives.
 To run the game, use the following command in your terminal:
 ```
 python3 __main__.py